 - Reach and visibility: Given the extensive use of Google Search and Google Maps for travel planning, your listing on Google Things To Do can give you instant visibility to a wide audience.

-- User Experience: Google’s familiar interface and easy-to-use design make it convenient for users to find and book activities, increasing the likelihood of conversions.
+- User Experience: Google’s familiar and easy-to-use interface makes it convenient for users to find and book activities, increasing the likelihood of conversions.

-- Integration with Google My Business: If you already have a Google My Business account, your activity listings can be easily integrated to include reviews, ratings, and other important information to make your listing more compelling.
+- Integration with Google My Business: If you already have a Google My Business account, your business listings can easily pull in reviews, ratings, and other important information from there.

 - No middlemen: Unlike OTAs, Google Things To Do allows for direct booking, which could mean better margins for travel businesses.